Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Here is our map of this final day, uploaded to Google maps from our GPS tracks.

-There are several significant climbs on this day, the first out of Sigüeiro, the second at about 7.0 kilometers into the day, and a final climb at about 10 kilometers.
+There are several significant climbs on this day, the first out of Sigüeiro, the second after about 7.0 kilometers into the day, and a final climb after about 10 kilometers.
 It is not an easy day, by any means, with an altitude accumulation and loss of over 400 meters (over 1300 feet).

 Elevation Profile, Day Eight on the Camino Inglés, Sigüeiro to Santiago de CompostelaElevation Profile, Day Eight on the Camino Inglés, Sigüeiro to Santiago de Compostela